College isn't supposed to be easy, but that doesn't mean you can't get help.

 First-Year Experience and Learning Communities

-First-year freshmen are required to enroll in the First-Year Experience course – the PSYC 100 Seminar on Success (SOS).
+First-year freshmen are required to enroll in the First-Year Experience course – the UNIV 100 Seminar on Success (SOS).
 This class gives freshmen the opportunity to connect with other new students entering Mayville State, helping them acclimate to the campus and community.

 Student Success Services